-Tests are administered in Disability Services for students who have registered in DS with a documented disability and have been approved for accommodations.
+Tests are administered in Learning Support Services for students who have registered in DS with a documented disability and have been approved for accommodations.
 The following may be included:

 - Extended test taking time (if test is administered in the classroom versus the testing center)